 With the release of Fire TV Cube, and the ability to link Echo devices to Fire TV, customers can interact with their TVs in a hands-free way (an interaction referred to as "far-field control").
 They can ask Alexa to play content, search for content, control playback, and change channels on their Fire TV using voice.
-They can also interact with content and control playback in a similar hands-free way.
-Or using the Alexa Voice Remote, customers can interact with their TV by pressing down the voice button.
+Even without Fire TV Cube or a paired Echo, customers can press the microphone button on the Alexa Voice Remote to say voice commands to Fire TV (this is referred to as "near-field" control).

 To support voice interactions on Fire TV, it's becoming increasingly important that you voice-enable your apps.
 There are several techniques for voice-enabling your app: Video Skills Kit, Media Session API, and In-App Voice Scrolling and Selection.

 Integrating with Alexa introduces some terms that might be unfamiliar.
 The following glossary defines some of these terms.

 - Alexa skill

 - A capability or ability of Alexa.
 Alexa provides a set of built-in skills (such as playing music), and developers can use the Alexa Skills Kit to give Alexa new skills.
 A skill includes both the code (in the form of a cloud-based service) and the configuration provided on the developer console.

 - A remote control for Fire TV that offers a voice button.
 Interacting with this voice-enabled remote (even if you're far away from your TV) is still considered "near field" control because you're near the microphone array of the remote control.